Employee Education is the Cornerstone for HIPAA Compliance

 When you work with or for a healthcare entity, HIPAA Compliance is a must!
 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
-This important legislation outlines the data and security measures a medical practice must adhere to in order to safeguard the private medical information on its’ patients.
+This critical legislation outlines the data and security measures a medical practice must adhere to safeguard the private medical information on its’ patients.

 Violating the Act may impose fines, civil charges, and operational difficulties.
 These hefty repercussions mean the understanding and enforcement of the Act is of utmost importance.
 As such, all members of your staff – from the receptionist to the managers – need to be aware of the privacy regulations and requirements surrounding HIPAA compliance.
 With proper training, they can efficiently and correctly safeguard patients’ data.

 HIPAA training is essential.
 Healthcare employees need to understand the many facets of HIPAA compliance requirements.
 The end game shouldn’t be to overload them with cumbersome information.
 It should be to impart a knowledgeable and useful understanding of key HIPAA policies.

 It may be prudent to consider different levels of training depending on the employee position.
 This guarantees critical components of the Act that directly effects their role is highlighted and thoroughly reviewed.
 After the training, an operational test confirming they understand the concepts studied are thoroughly understood is a prudent step to take.

 A large number of HIPAA security software on the market provide compliance courses for staff members.
 This software also secures your patient network and online data processes.
 The purpose is to identify loopholes within a healthcare network and safeguards patient health information.
 To help prevent HIPAA violations, it is advisable for facilities to research, board, and utilize an established HIPAA security software program.